marrus-sh/Specifications/-/kixt-controls/index.md

 `1D PART SEPARATOR`
 `1C FILE SEPARATOR`

-: These characters have special meanings in [headers][header], but otherwise are simply progressively higher‐level textual divisions for breaking up a [page][Kixt page].
+: These characters have special meanings in [headers][Kixt header], but otherwise are simply progressively higher‐level textual divisions for breaking up a [page][Kixt page].

 ### 6.2.
 Spacing and Segmentation
 {: id="format.segmentation"}